 * You’ll want to position the panel facing South for optimal solar charging.

-** You may want to upgrade your antenna.
+** You’ll want to upgrade your antenna.
 The antenna that comes with it is decent, but lower range.
-We have a section that goes into antennas.
-Please check it out before buying an upgrade antenna.
+We have a section that goes into antennas (see below).

 RAKwireless Wismesh Repeater Mini